Automating Legal Interpretation with LLMs: Retrieval, Generation, and Evaluation: Human Evaluation

 \subsection{Evaluation Metrics}

-We recruited 2 human evaluators with a legal education background to assess the legal concept interpretations generated by Qwen2.5 (72B).
-To provide a comprehensive evaluation of the interpretation, human raters judge the following metrics: (1) \textbf{Accuracy (Acc.)}, (2) \textbf{Informativeness (Info.)}, (3) \textbf{Normativity (Norm.)}, (4) \textbf{Comprehensiveness (Comp.)}, (5) \textbf{Readability (Read.)}.
+We recruited 2 legal experts who have passed China's Unified Legal Profession Examination to assess the legal concept interpretations generated by Qwen2.5-72B-Instruct.
+They collaboratively establish five evaluation criteria and score the interpretations: (1) \textbf{Accuracy (Acc.)}, (2) \textbf{Informativeness (Info.)}, (3) \textbf{Normativity (Norm.)}, (4) \textbf{Comprehensiveness (Comp.)}, (5) \textbf{Readability (Read.)}.
 We use a 10-point Likert scale, where 1 represents "very poor" and 10 represents "very good". \footnote{Details about the metrics and human evaluation are discussed in Appendix \ref{appendix:human_eval}.}